bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:20:32

-Or you say the message is key one signs message this, key two signs message that, key three signs message that, and everybody signs that.
+Or you say the message is: key one signs message this, key two signs message that, key three signs message that, and everybody signs that.
 That makes an interactive aggregate signature scheme, like just take a multi-signature scheme and turn into that and you're there.

 Speaker 1: 00:20:49

 Modulo some subtle details.
 But, yeah, let's not go into that.
-But just as a warning, so don't do this at home.
+But just as a warning, don't do this at home.

 Speaker 0: 00:20:56